 - Permutation tests: A permutation test is a resampling technique that is closely related to the bootstrap.
 You permute the observations between two groups to test whether the groups are significantly different.

-Generate bootstrap sampling
+Generate bootstrap samples

 An important part of a bootstrapping is generating multiple bootstrap samples from the data.
 In SAS, there are many ways to obtain the bootstrap samples: